Future-Power-Networks/Simplus-Grid-Tool/README.md

 # Power-System-Analysis-Toolbox (Version: v2020-OCT-22)

 This is an old version of the toolbox to illustrate the results of the article of the port-mapping method.
-The latest version of the toolbox can be found in the master branch.
+The up-to-date version of the toolbox can be found in the master branch [here](https://github.com/Future-Power-Networks/Simplus-Grid-Tool).

 # Notes